Ancestor Slave Cabins

 The Fourth Ancestor Slave Cabin

-The 4th Ancestor Slave Cabin was erected in Franklin Park, Boston MA in the Fall of 2017.
-A public event featured the unveiling of the cabin/altar as well as community Ring Shout and picnic
+The 4th Ancestor Slave Cabin erected in Franklin Park, Boston MA in the Fall of 2017 was public event that not only featured the unveiling of the cabin as an altar, this event also featured community Ring Shout and picnic

 This project was funded by the New England Foundation for the Arts (NEFA) Creative City grant program.
 Creative City is funded by the Barr Foundation, with support from the Boston Foundation.